wajihullahbaig/Circle-fitting-GAN/README.md

 Here are two videos showing the fitting of circles.
 I used two features and three features to fit the GANs.
+Additionally there is VAE-GAN to fit the circle

 <img width="755" alt="screen-shots" src="https://github.com/user-attachments/assets/08b05b13-25b6-4242-a482-342b43e40397">